trenki2/trenki2.github.io/_drafts/developing-a-software-renderer-part3.md

   [...]
 ```

-When we now run the rasterizer it is indeed faster but I only achieved a speedup
+When we now run the rasterizer it is indeed faster but on my machine I only
-of 2x.
+achieved a speedup of 2x.